denisdefreyne/cobject/README.markdown

 CObject
 =======

-`CObject` is a really simple reference counting implementation that makes memory management in C applications and libraries a lot easier.
+_CObject_ is a library that adds support for object-orientation with inheritance, polymorphism, virtual destructors and reference counting to C.

 Usage
 -----

-`CObject` gives each _object_, which is a struct allocated on the heap, a reference count.
-Each object also has a destructor function pointer; this destructor will be called when the reference count reaches zero.
+In _CObject_, an object is a struct allocated on the stack or the heap that starts with a “guts” struct that contains a pointer to the class as well as the reference count.
+A class is a struct that contains the size of its instances, a reference to the superclass and a function pointer to the destructor that will be called when the reference count reaches zero.

-To prepare an object for use with `CObject`, set its first member to a pointer to `COGuts`, like this:
+To prepare an object for use with _CObject_, set its first member to `COGuts`, like this:

 	struct foo
 	{
-		// Object guts
 		COGuts guts;

 		// ... other variables go here ...
+		int *sampleArray;
 	}

-When allocating an object on the heap, make sure to initialize it first.
-This will set the reference count of this new object to one.
-Initializing is done using `COInitialize`, which takes a pointer to the object that should be initialized as its only argument.
-For example:

-	struct foo *createFoo(void)
+You will also need a class definition.
+Classes are `COClass` structs which can be defined like this:

+	COClass fooClass = {
+		.destructor = &_fooDestroy,
+		.superclass = NULL
+		.size       = sizeof (struct foo),
+	};

+The `destructor` contains a pointer to a function that will be called when the instance will be deleted.
+This function should not return anything and should take one `void *` as argument, the pointer to the object being deallocated.
+The destructor should undo anything allocated/retained during initalization.
+It should not free the struct itself.
+For instance:

+	void fooDestroy(void *foo)
 	{
-		// Allocate object on heap
-		struct foo *newFoo = malloc(sizeof (struct foo));

-		// Initialize object
-		COInitialize(newFoo);

-		// ... will be continued ...

-Next, set its destructor.
-The destructor is a function that returns nothing (`void`) and takes only one argument: the pointer to the object.
-This pointer should be a `void` pointer to prevent compiler warnings.
-This destructor should free the object's content but _not the object itself, and not its guts either_.
-For example:

-	void deleteFoo(void *aFoo)
-	{
-		// Cast
-		struct foo *self = (struct foo *)aFoo;
+		struct foo *fooS = foo;

-		// Free contents
-		free(self->bar);
-		free(self->baz);
-		free(self->quux);
+		free(sampleArray);
 	}

-Setting its destructor happens using `COSetDestructor`, which takes the object on which to set a destructor as its first argument, and the pointer to the destructor as its second argument.
-For example:

-		// ... continued from COInitialize example above ...

-		// Set destructor
-		COSetDestructor(newFoo, &deleteFoo);

-		// Return new object
-		return newFoo;
-	}
+The `superclass` contains a pointer to the class definition of the superclass.
+When an object is deallocated, the destructor of its actual class will be called first, then the destructor of the superclass, and so on until no superclass can be found anymore.

+The `size` contains the size of the struct that should be allocated.
+This is useful for functions that may need to allocate more memory for subclass instances.

+Before an object can be used, it needs to be initialized first.
+This will initialize the reference count to 1, and it will also set the pointer to the given class.
+This is done using `COInit`, which takes a pointer to the struct (or to the guts, which is the same) and a pointer to the class definition.
+For
+example:

+	struct foo stackFoo;
+	COInit(&stackFoo, &fooClass);

+	struct foo *heapFoo = calloc(1, sizeof (struct foo));
+	COInit(heapFoo, &fooClass);

+`COInit` does not fully initialize your object.
+You will need to do that yourself.
+For instance:

+	stackFoo.sampleArray = calloc(100, sizeof (int);
+	heapFoo->sampleArray = calloc(100, sizeof (int);

 At this point, the `CORetain` and `CORelease` functions can be used to retain and release objects.
 When the reference count reaches zero, the destructor